 SS Morro Castle

 The SS Morro Castle, a passenger cruise liner, was carrying 489 passengers and 240 crew through high winds and seas.
-On the night of September 7, 1938, the ship’s captain died of a heart attack, and the chief officer was in control.
-On the night of September 8, 1938, as a nor’easter (severe storm) was whipping up the northeastern coastline, the SS Morro Castle was making its way along Long Island, en route to New York Harbor.
-Fire broke out in a storage cupboard in the writing room.
-Within an hour, the ship was fully ablaze, only half of its lifeboats had been deployed, and passengers and crew were having to decide whether to risk jumping into the stormy waters or to burn to death.
+On the night of September 7, 1934, the ship’s captain died of a heart attack, and the chief officer was in control.
+On the night of September 8, 1934, as a nor’easter (severe storm) was whipping up the northeastern coastline, the SS Morro Castle was making its way along Long Island, en route to New York Harbor.
+Fire broke out in a storage cupboard in the first-class writing room on the B Deck.
+Within thirty minutes, the ship was fully ablaze, only half of its lifeboats had been deployed, and passengers and crew were having to decide whether to risk jumping into the stormy waters or to burn to death.

 So, what went wrong?
 The investigation uncovered several important facts, all of which contributed to the catastrophe: